-In this paper, we propose a new DNN for designing NERs in Italian.
+In this paper, we have proposed a new DNN for designing NERs in Italian.
 Its main characteristics are: (i) the RCWN feedback method, which can model dependencies of the output label sequence and (ii) a pre-training technique involving a weakly supervised dataset.
-Our system is rather simple and efficient as it involves only one model at test time.
+Our system is rather simple and efficient as it involves only one model at test time with respect to current state-of-the-art systems that require multiple inference steps (Zanoli and Pianta 2009; Nguyen and Moschitti 2012).
+Our system achieves results comparable with the state of the art even without using gazetteers.
+It shows promising results on the LOC class, which is the rarest class and therefore more challenging in the Evalita 2009 dataset.
 Additionally, it does not require time-consuming feature engineering or extensive data processing for their extraction.